insovs/Optimization-Windows/Recommended Utility/Autoruns/README.md

 ---

 > [!NOTE]
-> More entries will be added here over time.
-If you're unsure about an entry, right-click it in Autoruns and select **Search Online** — it will query the web for information about that specific executable.
+> If you're unsure about an entry, right-click it in Autoruns and select **Search Online** — it will query the web for information about that specific executable.